 Kagoshima Airport — main terminal

-Two-floor terminal with stroller-friendly elevators, two large nursing rooms (one in arrival, one in departure), and a free indoor foot bath (“Oyatto-Sa”) on the departure side that’s open to all visitors.
-Family restaurant on 2nd floor with high chairs.
+The two-floor terminal has stroller-friendly elevators and two large nursing rooms — one on the arrival side, one in departure.
+A free indoor foot bath (“Oyatto-Sa”) sits on the departure side and is open to all visitors.

 - Hours: 06:00–22:30 (terminal)